What’s new in 2026

 Recordkeeping

-Under the Illinois Equal Pay Act, employers with 4 or more employees must maintain employment records for at least 5 years.
+Under the Illinois Equal Pay Act, employers must maintain employment records for at least 5 years.

 Records must include the following: